 What can project managers learn about successful large-scale infrastructure projects?
 Crossrail’s Simon Wright shares his lessons for all

 With the only two sources of funding for public rail infrastructure being taxation and user charging, project investment needs to be carefully managed.
 In recent years, the infrastructure industry has benefited from significant levels of investment.
-Taking a look at the the National Infrastructure Plan, there are £411bn worth of projects allocated over the next five years.
-Interestingly, a significant 91 per cent of this has been allotted to the energy and transport sector, and over 60 per cent is said to be privately financed.
+Taking a look at the National Infrastructure Plan, there are £411bn worth of projects allocated over the next five years.
+Interestingly, a significant 91 per cent of this has been allotted to the energy and transport sectors, and more than 60 per cent is said to be privately financed.

 Lay the foundations for success

 Large, complex programmes should be delivered by a special project organisation with a clear organisational structure, which needs to be defined from the inception.
-This helps to isolate risk and allows the development of a purpose built corporate culture, while also avoiding distractions from 'business as usual' departments when executing the project.
+This helps to isolate risk and allows the development of a purpose-built corporate culture, while also avoiding distractions from 'business as usual' departments when executing the project.

 Process, process, process

 The next step is to establish a comprehensive set of project processes.
 Start with the establishment of a clear vision and objectives.
-A comprehensive governance must be established to manage budget, schedule, quality, risk and change.
+Comprehensive governance must be established to manage budget, schedule, quality, risk and change.

 Tell the story

-A project needs a collaborative environment, and this can be difficult in the rail industry due to the sheer number of people and organisations involved.
+A project needs a collaborative environment, and this can be difficult in the rail industry, due to the sheer number of people and organisations involved.

 Learning from experience

-Last but not least, it is important to consider the adoption of a formal lessons learned programme to capture what is learnt on every project.
+Last but not least, it is important to consider the adoption of a formal lessons-learnt programme to capture what is learnt on every project.
 This knowledge needs to be made readily available going forward.
-During my work on the 2012 Olympic Games, we created the ODA’s Learning Legacy website which is still available to all.
+During London 2012, we created the Olympic Delivery Authority's Learning Legacy website, which is still available to all.

 Data and conclusions can form part of the input into further generations of major programmes and projects.
-We are creating what we hope will be an even better knowledge platform at Crossrail, which was launched in February this year with APM as a legacy partner.
+We are creating what we hope will be an even better knowledge platform at Crossrail, launched in February this year with APM as a legacy partner.

-Indeed we must take these steps to increase the probability of project success, improve value for money and ensure benefits are realised on our current projects so that this investment will continue.
+Indeed, we must take these steps to increase the probability of project success, improve value for money and ensure benefits are realised on our current projects so that this investment will continue.

-Simon Wright is programme director at Crossrail
+Simon Wright is programme director at Crossrail.